kkugosu/Uncertainty-Estimation/README.md

 in fitting problem, we don't have to use noise assumption, but in regression we gradually develop the model to make less error.

-using noise assumption make regression possible. so in bayesian neural network, we assume there is noise between output F and target Y.
+noise assumption make it possible to update gradually. so in bayesian neural network, we assume there is noise between output F and target Y.

 # parameter w to update